 This means that the total amounts of nutrient and energizer will be measured out but only half will be added at the time of pitching the yeast, then the other half will be added a day later.
 Staggering the nutrient additions for cyser will make sure the yeast is fed but not given too much of a good thing at once.

-How to Make Apple Cyser:
+How to Make a Gallon of Cyser:

 If you are new to cider making, start by reviewing the basic cider making instructions found here.

-Preparing Apple Cyser Must:
+Preparing the Must:

 - Place the honey container in hot water to liquefy the honey

-- Take a hydrometer reading once the honey has completely dissolved in the cider
+- Take a hydrometer reading once the honey has completely dissolved

 - Add ½ of the of yeast nutrient and energizer